PART 1 - Program Description

 Application Requirements

-• All applications must be submitted online in ZoomGrants, and be complete and on time to be considered for funding.
+• All applications must be submitted online in ZoomGrants and be complete and on time to be considered for funding.
 A link to the Neighborhood STAR application form will be available on the Neighborhood STAR Program website following the annual STAR workshop.
+If you require translation services for the application process, please contact STAR staff for assistance.

-• STAR applications require the following financial information: a project proforma; sources of private lender financing and other additional funding; and a financial history which includes balance sheets, operating statements, etc.
+• STAR applications require the following financial information: a project proforma; project budget; sources of private funding and other additional funding; and financial documents such as tax returns, audited financials, or a business plan.

 • Proposals requesting STAR funding for a sub-loan/sub-grant program must include detailed sub-program guidelines.